cpv-project/cpv-framework/docs/DependencyInjectionContainer.md

 You may curious what's dependency injection if you don't have prior knowledge, it just simply mean the container can find out what's need for a service construction and pass them to the service constructor, for example, if class `A` has a constructor `A(B b, C c)` then container can resolve instance of `B` and instance of `C` automatically, and pass them to the constructor of `A` to get an instance of `A`, this process is recursive, if class `B` requires class `D` and `E` then container will resolve `D` and `E` for `B` first.

-Notice some container in other framework supports member injection instead of constructor injection, but cpv framework's container only supports constructor injection because it's the only correct way to use.
+Notice some container in other framework supports member injection instead of constructor injection, but cpv framework's container only supports constructor injection because it's the only correct way to use the container.

 Here is a simple example of container (you may already see it in [Application and modules](./ApplicationAndModules.md)):